True Faith (band): 2002–2009

-In 2004, True Faith released Eto Hits… Acoustic.
-Convinced that the band pioneered the unplugged side of OPM in the early 1990s, EMI decided to release a compilation of old True Faith songs in their original acoustic arrangement or re-done to suit the theme.
-It also included a cover of the Culture Club song "Mistake No. 3".
+Grace (2002), the band's next album, included the single "Dedma," and its music video featured FHM cover girl Diana Zubiri.
+In 2004, True Faith released Eto Hits...et Acoustic.
+EMI released a compilation of True Faith songs in their original arrangements, as well as newly reworked to suit the acoustic theme.
+This release also included a cover of the Culture Club song "Mistake No. 3."